12 FAM 000

 Unauthorized disclosure: The compromise of classified information by communication or physical transfer to an unauthorized recipient.
 It includes the unauthorized disclosure of classified information in a newspaper, journal, or other publication where such information is traceable to an agency because of a direct quotation, or other uniquely identifiable fact.

-Unclassified controlled air pouch (UCAP): See 14 FAH-4 H-212.1-5.
+Unclassified controlled air pouch (UCAP): See 14 FAH-4 H-212.1-5 and 14 FAH H-223.

-Unclassified Security incident: An incident that occurs when there has been a contravention of any published Department policy, procedure or acceptable use guidelines and that contravention represents a failure to safeguard Department information or information systems, resulting in actual or elevated risk of damage to Department information systems, or actual or elevated risk of compromise or loss of control of administratively controlled Department information.
+Unclassified Security Incident: An incident that occurs when there has been a contravention of any published Department policy, procedure or acceptable use guidelines and that contravention represents a failure to safeguard Department information or information systems, resulting in actual or elevated risk of damage to Department information systems, or actual or elevated risk of compromise or loss of control of administratively controlled Department information.

 Unit load device (ULD): Aviation terminology referring to a pallet or container used to load freight (i.e., U.S. diplomatic pouches) on wide-body aircraft and specific narrow-body aircraft.
 It allows a large quantity of cargo to be bundled into a single unit that can be lifted by mechanical devices.